Joan Van Ark: Early life and education

 At age 15 as a student reporter, Van Ark met and interviewed actress Julie Harris, who recommended that Van Ark apply to the Yale School of Drama, which Harris had attended in her early twenties.
 Van Ark followed in Harris' footsteps and went to Yale Drama on a scholarship.
-Van Ark was one of the few acceptees to attend the Yale graduate program without first having earned an undergraduate degree.
+In 1964, Van Ark was one of the few acceptees to attend the Yale graduate program without first having earned an undergraduate degree.
 Van Ark was also reportedly the only female student on campus at the time.
 She attended for only one year.
 Years later, Harris appeared on Knots Landing as Lilimae Clements, the mother of Valene Ewing, Van Ark's character.

 After Harris died in 2013, Van Ark announced at a Broadway memorial service the creation of the Julie Harris Scholarship, which provides annual support to an actor studying at the Yale Drama School.
 Alec Baldwin, who played Harris' son and Van Ark's brother on Knots Landing, made the first contribution.
 In 2021, Yale Drama became tuition-free and was rebranded the David Geffen School of Drama at Yale University.

 Career

-Van Ark began her professional career at the Guthrie Theater in Molière's The Miser, in which she appeared opposite Hume Cronyn and Zoe Caldwell.
+Van Ark began her professional career at the Guthrie Theater in Molière's The Miser and appeared opposite Hume Cronyn and Zoe Caldwell.
 That was followed by Death of a Salesman at the Guthrie with both Cronyn and Jessica Tandy.
 After a season at the Arena Stage in Washington, D.C., she originated the role of Corie in the national touring company of Barefoot in the Park, directed by Mike Nichols.
-She recreated the role at the Piccadilly Circus in the critically acclaimed London Company when she replaced Marlo Thomas, who had torn a ligament, and she eventually played the part again on Broadway in 1966.
+In 1966, she recreated the role at the Piccadilly Circus in the critically acclaimed London Company when she replaced Marlo Thomas, who had pulled out due to a ligament injury; and later that same year, Van Ark made her Broadway debut as Corie at the Biltmore Theater and became one of the successors of Elizabeth Ashley, who three years earlier had appeared in the original Broadway production.